 ‘The rich and grounded nature of this event’s debate, and the breadth of case studies that were represented where Spaces of Hope has influenced approaches and outcomes, shows the extent to which it is now embedded in the civic structures of the northwest.
 The Foundation is honoured to be nurturing this cutting-edge practice, and the public theology that supports it, and we look forward to the many new and exciting developments planned for the next 12 months.’

 New connections were made, and Spaces of Hope are already seeking new ways to collaborate.
 The rich dialogue of each Spaces of Hope gathering feeds into and shapes the burgeoning movement.
-We look forward to further reflections from Matthew in his Temple Tract, which will be released in the new year.
+We look forward to further reflections from Matthew in the future.